AdvaitBorkar/AdvaitBorkar/README.md

-### Hey! 👋
+### Hey!
+Welcome to my GitHub!👋

-Welcome to my GitHub!
-I am a junior studying Computer Science at Rutgers University -- New Brunswick.
-I love collaborating with my friends to create projects in my free time, and I've added them here to share with everyone.
-Hopefully you enjoy what you see!

-- 🔭 I’m currently working on making an application of the game Gobblet Gobblers - a variation on Tic Tac Toe
+🙂 My name is Advait Borkar and I am a junior studying Computer Science at Rutgers University -- New Brunswick 💻 I am working at the New Jersey Department of Health as an IT intern for Fall 2022 🔭 On the side I’m currently working on making an application of the board game Gobblet Gobblers - a variation of Tic Tac Toe 🛠 Self-learning Python
-- 🌱 I’m currently learning Python
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I've been skydiving!
+🪂 Fun fact: I've been skydiving!

 📫 How to reach me:
 LinkedIn: linkedin.com/in/advaitborkar
 Email: advaitborkar@gmail.com
 <!--
 **AdvaitBorkar/AdvaitBorkar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.